 Colloquially speaking, billiards is an umbrella term extensively used for referring to pocket billiards sport formats like pool and snooker.
 Snooker, pool, and billiards are the three broad categories of games classified under cue sports.

 Table Distinctions between pool, snooker and billiards

 One practical way of differentiating pool from snooker is by inspecting the table type used for playing both games.

 Both pool and snooker tables have pockets, six in total.

 Carom billiard tables in sharp contrast do not have any pockets.

-Standard Pool tables are usually seven foot, eight foot, or nine-foot in length known as bar tables, recreational tables, and tournament tables respectively.
-The width of the tables are always half the length.
+Standard Pool tables are usually seven foot, eight foot, or nine feet in length known as bar tables, recreational tables, and tournament tables respectively.
+The width of the table is always half the length.